Can it be done, or are you sending yourself nuts?

 There is a lot of advice around needing to be relaxed to go into labour.
 Whether directly related or not, stress isn’t good for the body, and your body has got some serious work to do very soon, so finding ways to relax is a top priority.
 One effective way of reducing anxiety while waiting to go into labour is to tell everyone to stop asking you if you’ve gone into labour.
 Let everyone know, you’ll let them know when something happens, and until then enjoy how quickly everyone answers when you call.

 When asked if anything can naturally induce labour, a doctor friend replied, “stretch and sweep!”.
 As for the rest of the things, she laughed and said, “no, none of those things have evidence for inducing labour”.
 So, yeah.
-Stretch and sweep is a vaginal examination that sometimes initiates labour.
+Stretch and sweep is technically an intervention, but a fairly gentle and low-touch one compared to other induction methods.
+It is a vaginal examination that sometimes initiates labour, it has about a 24 percent success rate for labour starting in the subsequent 48 hours.
 Essentially, two gloved, lubricated fingers into the opening of your cervix and some circular movements to try and separate the membranes of the amniotic sack from your cervix.
 Usually uncomfortable, but not painful.

 We know it’s hard, but try not to worry or put pressure on yourself to go into labour.
 Once it happens, it will happen quickly and suddenly you’ll have a little baby in your arms and everything will go very fast.
 If it’s your first, this might be the last time, for a long time, that you’re on your own.
 So take long, long showers, sleep in, get your nails done, get your hair done, read books, watch movies, go out for dinner with your partner, just have some you time, before it’s all “we” time.
 And let yourself be excited, cause it could happen at any minute.